Weather & Short Term Emergency Closings Policy

 Essential employees will not be excused from work when the campus is closed and will be paid at their regular rate.
 Each individual must take into account their own circumstances for travel and decide accordingly whether or not travel is safe.
 Essential employees may take personal leave, vacation leave or use earned compensatory time when the campus is closed and they choose to be absent from work.

 A list of employees designated as essential shall be prepared by the Vice President of Finance and Administration at the beginning of each academic year and reflect a thoughtful assessment of the university’s needs during a weather or short-term emergency.
-The list will be offered for consultation through the Meet and Confer process with affected Bargaining Units no later than October 1.
+The list will be offered for consultation through the Facilities, Grounds, & Safety Committee no later than October 1 each year.
+If there are substantive changes to the list, it will also be offered for consultation through the Meet and Confer process with affected Bargaining Units.

 Employees designated as essential shall be notified of their status prior to hire and during an annual review of their position description no later than December 31 each year.
 Employees designated as essential shall also be notified of their status after the annual list has been through the shared governance process.